Lineage of

 3. Robert Mead, born about 1750 in Bedford Co., Virginia; died January 1825 in Floyd Co., Kentucky.

-Colonel William Mead was born October 10, 1727 in Bucks Co., Pennsylvania, and died 1805 in Augusta, Georgia.
+Colonel William Mead was born October 10, 1727 in either Bucks Co. or Bedford County, Province of Pennsylvania, and died December 30, 1805 in Augusta, Richmond Co., Georgia.
 He married (1) Ann Haile 1750 in Bucks Co., Pennsylvania, daughter of Nicholas Haile and Ann Long.
 She was born December 30, 1732 in Baltimore Co., Maryland, and died July 22, 1769 in Bedford Co., Virginia.
-He married (2) Martha Cowles after 1770 in Bedford Co., Virginia, daughter of Colonel William Cowles of Charles City County, Virginia.
+Between two and three years after Ann Haile Mead’s death, he married (2) Mrs. Martha Stith, nee Cowles in Bedford Co., Virginia, widow of William Stith and daughter of Colonel William Cowles of Charles City County, Virginia.
 She was born November 2, 1749.
+Col. William Mead was the brother of Abrell Mead, Sr., Robert Mead and John Mead, Jr.

 Children of William Mead and Ann Haile are:

-7. Unnamed Daughter Mead, born 1769 in Royal Forest Place, Bedford Co., Virginia; died 1769 in Royal Forest Place, Bedford Co., Virginia.
+7. Unnamed Infant Daughter Mead, born 1769 in Royal Forest Place, Bedford Co., Virginia; died 1769 in Royal Forest Place, Bedford Co., Virginia.
+She lived 1 day and was not named.
+The Mother, Ann Haile, died in confinement giving birth to this child.

 Children of William Mead and Martha Cowles are:

-Col. Cowles Mead was born October 18, 1776 in Bedford Co., Virginia, and died May 17, 1844 in Clinton, Hinds Co., Mississippi, aged 67 years, 6 months, and 29 days.
+Col. Cowles Crowder Mead (pronounced “Coals”) was born October 18, 1776 in Bedford Co., Virginia, and died May 17, 1844 in Clinton, Hinds Co., Mississippi, aged 67 years, 6 months, and 29 days.
 Apparently it was Cowles father William who moved with his second wife (Martha) and children from this marriage to Georgia in about 1785.
-At the age of 30 years, 5 months, and 15 days, Mead married (1) Mary Green April 2, 1807.
+Cowles Mead had been in love with his first cousin Sally Cowles while in Virginia, but, because of their relationship, they could not marry.
+After leaving his true love in Virginia and, at the age of 30 years, 5 months, and 15 days, Mead married (1) Mary Green April 2, 1807.
 They were married by the Hon.
 Thomas Rodney, the Territorial Judge of the Mississippi Territory and namesake for the town of Rodney, Mississippi.
 Mary died June 29, 1828 in Cincinnati, Ohio, after they had been married 21 years, 2 months, and 27 days.
 She was the daughter of Abner Green of Jefferson County, Mississippi.
 Her place of burial is unknown at this time.
 Unmarried for 4 years, 8 months, and 27 days after her death, Mead then married (2) Mary Lilly Mills on March 28, 1833 when he was 56 years, 5 months, and 10 days old.
 She died October 27, 1834.
 She was born on March 10, 1797 and was 37 years, 7 months, and 17 days old at her death.
 They had been married only 1 year, 6 months, and 29 days.
-Once again without wife for only 10 months and 21 days, Mead, now at the age of 58 years, 10 months, and 30 days, married (3) Mary Magruder September 17, 1835.
-Mary Magruder’s date and place of burial is unknown at this time.
+Once again without wife for only 10 months and 21 days, Mead, now at the age of 58 years, 10 months, and 30 days, married (3) Mary Overacker Magruder September 17, 1835.
+Mary Magruder’s date of birth and death and place of burial is unknown at this time.
+However, it is thought that Mary Overaker Magruder Mead is buried in the Clinton Cemetery in an unmarked grave.
+Overacker is her maiden name.
+James Trueman Magruder was her first husband.
+Cowles was her second husband.
+CLICK HERE to see the sparse wedding announcement of Cowles Mead and Mary Magruder.
+Source: The Mississippi Free Trader & Natchez Gazette - 10/06/1835 (found on MS Dept. of Archives Microfilm Roll # 28777).

 Children of Cowles Mead and Mary Green are: